-16. What are the costs for participation in the Plan?
+15. What are the costs for participating in the Plan?

-There is no fee for enrolling in the Plan.
+There is no cost to you for enrolling in the Plan, as we will pay any such enrollment fees charged by the Plan Administrator.
 Participation is voluntary and you may discontinue your participation at any time.
 However, there are fees associated with some of the Plan's services.
-Please see "Plan Service Fees" below.